Notification

 • Sleep quality

-Men with erectile dysfunction (ED) may experience inconsistent results.
-Depending on the root cause—vascular, psychological, or hormonal—masturbation beforehand may either:
+Depending on the underlying cause—vascular, hormonal, neurological, or psychological—masturbation beforehand may either:

 5. Effects on Women: Sensitivity, Comfort, and Arousal

-Women’s bodies respond differently to masturbation before intercourse.
+Women often respond differently to masturbation before intercourse.

-Potential benefits:
+Potential benefits

 • Increased natural lubrication